LiorZ/hdac8_thesis/thesis.rst

 Constraints
 ............

 	HDAC8 has the ability to catalyze a deacetylation reaction with several different substrates [30]_ .
 We believe that its ability to maintain such a diverse specificity profile stems from the fact that its binding motif is encoded in the structure of its substrates.
 It was shown in previous studies [7]_ [8]_ that the incorporation of this kind of prior knowledge in the form of constraints , improved the correlation between experimental activity and energy scores given to the complex by our protocol.
 To this date (10/2012) there is only one solved complex containing a peptidic substrate bound to HDAC8 (PDB *2v5w*) , so finding a structural motif from solved complexes in our case was somewhat a challenge.
-Figure :ref:`keyint` illustrates the conserved interactions we derived from the solved complex available in the PDB.
+Figure :ref:`keyint` describes the features that are estimated to be conserved in all interactions between HDAC8 and peptide substrates.

-	Once a structural motif is determined and constraints are introduced, the scoring function must be modified to favor conformations that include that particular strucural motif.
+	Once a structural motif is determined and constraints are introduced, the scoring function should be modified to favor conformations that include that particular strucural motif.
 This step subsequently directs the search algorithm to sample structures that satisfy this collection of constraints.
 The most common types of constraints that are available in Rosetta are summarized below:

 .. table:: Types of constraint functions in Rosetta